LelsersLasers/Notes/Biology/All Class Notes.md

         - mRNA leaves the nucleus
 - ![Transcription 3 Phases](./Photos/Transcription3Phases.png)
     - Note the 5-3 directions
-        - The DNA side that is "read": antisense
+        - The DNA side that is "read" to make the RNA (template strand): *antisense*
-            - The RNA is complementary to the read strand
+            - The RNA is complementary to the "read" strand
+            - The other strand (nontemplate strand) is the *sense* strand (or coding strand)
+                - Because the RNA is identical to the coding strand (other than T &rarr; U)
 - Initiation of transcription for a  eukaryotic promoter:
     - ![Transcription Eukaryotic initialization](./Photos/TranscriptionEukaryotic.png)
 - ![TranscriptionElongation](./Photos/TranscriptionElongation.png)